stackbuilders/dotenv-hs/README.md

 - `bool` - Accepts values `false` or `true`
 - `integer` - Accepts values of possitive integers
 - `text` - Any text

+You must set **required** if the env var is going to be type checked or not.

 **NOTE:** All the envs defined in the .env files **must be defined** in the .scheme.yml file.